-The birth of Alkatraz Gallery took place in 1996.
+The birth of the gallery Alkatraz took place in 1996.
 The gallery emerged in the context of the multicultural center Metelkova mesto, in former barracks of ex-Yugoslavian army.
 The gallery is located in a building that suffered extensive damage in the period of withdrawal of old and advent of new authorities.
 For a long time, it stood derelict and hence the leaders-in-spirit of Metelkova were not interested in its use.
-The main politics of Metelkova was primarily to encourage joint projects of rebuilding and re-adaptation and to develop cultural and artistic activities, the common principle being “all for one and one for all”.
+The main politics of Metelkova was primarily to encourage joint projects of rebuilding and re-adaptation and to develop cultural and artistic activities, the common principle being 'all for one and one for all'.
 Inspired by this slogan, large numbers of young participants contributed significantly to shaping of its new look.

 As studios were slowly filled by artists, there was a growing need for a gallery.
-In the beginning of 1997, an informal group of artists gathered, mostly around some students of the Academy Of Fine Arts (the brains behind the project were Boštjan Drinovec and Nataša Tajnik), and formation of the program of the gallery began.
+In the beginning of 1997, an informal group of artists gathered, mostly around some students of the Academy of Fine Arts (the brains behind the project were Boštjan Drinovec and Nataša Tajnik), and formation of the program of the gallery began.
 At that time, the goal was primarily to present home production of Metelkova.

 In 1998, the gallery obtained two curators, historians of art Bojana Piškur and Jadranka Ljubičič, and the program was reorganized.
 Besides exhibiting authors from Metelkova, the gallery began to feature works of other, more recognized artists.
 In time, it expanded its horizons by hosting foreign authors.
 Since 2000, the gallery is managed by the curator Jadranka Ljubičič.